-- A. General.
-All Offerors shall comply with the policy and program requirements as set forth in the Solicitation Document to include but not limited to Commission, City of Portland and other requirements. - B. Business and Workforce Equity Policy.
-All Bidders and Proposers shall comply with the Commission's Business and Workforce Equity Policy as set forth in the Solicitation Document, including the Business Equity Program, Workforce Equity Program and the City of Portland's EEO Certification for all contracts. - C. Green Building Policy.
-When applicable, bidders and proposers shall comply with the City of Portland Green Building Policy adopted by City Council on April 27, 2005 (Resolution No. 36310). - D. Recycling Program.
-All Bidders and Proposers shall comply with the policy of the State of Oregon to improve environmental quality by procurement of products made through recycled materials and recycling of waste materials as set forth in ORS 279B.025, ORS 279B.225, ORS 279B.280
+A. General.
+All Offerors shall comply with the policy and program requirements as set forth in the Solicitation Document to include but not limited to Commission, City of Portland and other requirements.

+- B. Business and Workforce Equity Policy.
+All Bidders and Proposers shall comply with the Commission's Business and Workforce Equity Policy as set forth in the Solicitation DocumentDocuments, including the Business Equity Program, and the Workforce Equity Program and the City of Portland's EEO Certification for all contracts., as applicable. - C. Green Building Policy.
+When applicable, bidders and proposers shall comply with the City of Portland Green Building Policy adopted by City Council on April 27, 2005 (Resolution No. 36310). and by the Portland Development Commission Board of Commissioners on June 22, 2005 (Resolution No. 6262). - D. Recycling Program.
+All Bidders and Proposers shall comply with the policy of the State of Oregon to improve environmental quality by procurement of products made through recycled materials and recycling of waste materials as set forth in ORS 279B.025, ORS 279B.225, ORS 279B.280 Equal Employment Opportunity (EEO) Certification.
+All Contractors doing more than \$2,500 of business annually with the Commission must be certified as an Equal Employment Opportunity employer by the City of Portland. - E. City of Portland Business License.
+A city business license is required for anyone doing business in the City of Portland grossing \$50,000 or more annually. - Purchases from Commission Employees.
+Purchases of materials or services may not be made from any Commission employee.
+The Executive Director may waive this requirement with appropriate findings to document the decision.